clairelabitbonis/clairelabitbonis.github.io/content/posts/teaching/3d_perception/practical_sessions_3d_perception/cc_segmentation/index.md

 +++ -->

+## Contents download
+Practical session files can be downloaded through your course on Moodle, or at [this link](files/files.zip).

 ## Goal description {#anchor-step-0}
 This practical session aims at performing 3D segmentation and shape checking on polyhedral objects, i.e. checking if these objects are correct with respect to a reference geometrical model and/or have defects (holes, residues, etc.).